CODES-group/opyrability/paper/paper.md

 # Availability

-``opyrability`` is freely available in both [PyPI](https://pypi.org/project/opyrability/) and [conda](https://conda.org/) stores, as well as having its source code hosted on [GitHub](https://github.com/CODES-group/opyrability).
+``opyrability`` is freely available in both [PyPI](https://pypi.org/project/opyrability/) and [conda](https://anaconda.org/codes-group/opyrability) stores, as well as having its source code hosted on [GitHub](https://github.com/CODES-group/opyrability).
 In addition, its documentation contains not only a thorough [description of the API](https://codes-group.github.io/opyrability/api.html) but also a [theoretical background discussion](https://codes-group.github.io/opyrability/operability_overview.html) on process operability concepts, an [examples gallery](https://codes-group.github.io/opyrability/examples_gallery/index_example_gallery.html), and [instructions](https://codes-group.github.io/opyrability/process_model.html) on how to set up a process model following ``opyrability`` design principles.
-The idea is not only to supply proper documentation to the users in the PSE community but also to give the users the necessary amount of theory allowing them to use process operability principles in their specific application.
+The idea is to supply both proper documentation to the users in the PSE community as well as to give the users the necessary amount of theory allowing them to use process operability principles in their specific application.

 # Acknowledgements